mongodb/specifications/source/transactions/tests/legacy-test-format.md

 - 2024-02-15: Migrated from reStructuredText to Markdown.

-- 2024-02-07: Moved legacy test format docs to this file from README.rst.
+- 2024-02-07: Moved legacy test format docs to this file from README.md.

 - 2023-09-28: Add `load-balanced` to test topology requirements.